 Though it remains to be seen how extensive the current COVID wave will get this fall with schools back in session and wide variations in mask usage and other safety measures across the country, it’s at least clear that telehealth will be an in-demand service in the short term.
 For a lot of patients, it just comes down to the ease and convenience of being able to participate in a care visit from a location of their choosing.

 For others, like patients managing chronic conditions who may have mobility or transportation issues or patients who require only a follow-up visit or check-in, telehealth visits can make a lot more sense.
-Virtual care visits can reduce the time and resources a provider spends on each patient visit while patients benefit from avoiding difficult or unnecessary travel, and the time and expenses associated with it.
+Virtual care visits can reduce the time and resources a healthcare professional spends on each patient’s care while patients benefit from avoiding difficult or unnecessary travel and the time and expenses associated with it.

-Yet for still others, access to telehealth can mean the difference between getting care and not getting it.
+Yet for still others, access to telehealth can mean the difference between getting care and not getting it, particularly when it comes to devising a treatment plan.
 This can lead to unhealthy gaps in care and poor outcomes.
 For example, for underserved populations and those in rural areas, telehealth can be a lifeline to remove barriers to feasible healthcare access.

-We’re still waiting upon Congress to determine whether they will expand pandemic telehealth policies past 2021 for purposes of Medicare reimbursement.
-However, with the Delta variant raging, there’s no telling what the timeline is for putting fully behind us.
+We’re still waiting for Congress to determine whether they will expand pandemic telehealth policies past 2021 for purposes of Medicare reimbursement, which could have significant implications for the broader healthcare system.
+However, with the Delta variant raging, there’s no telling what the timeline is for putting it all behind us and what impact this may have on broader public health initiatives.
+Office visits are expected to be reevaluated in light of the ongoing situation.

-To learn more about how to ensure that your patients have an optimal telehealth appointment experience in addition to a satisfactory visit, check out the guide, “Seeing Patients Virtually and Getting Paid for It.”
+To learn more about how to ensure that your patients have an optimal telehealth appointment experience in addition to a satisfactory visit, check out the guide, “The Perfect Appointment Workflow: A Path to Improved Patient Outcomes and Increased Revenue.”